 The Conference Board

-Gottemoeller is former executive director for member engagement in the human capital area at The Conference Board.
-In this role she oversaw more than 40 major conferences and programs and 28 councils of senior executives in a range of human capital functions.
+Gottemoeller was also former executive director for member engagement in the human capital area at The Conference Board.
+In this role, she oversaw more than 40 major conferences and programs and 28 councils of senior executives in a range of human capital functions.